triziamae/triziamae/README.md

 # 💫 About Me:
-Information Technology Student from the University of Mindanao. <br>
+Information Technology Student from The University of Mindanao. <br>
-I am from Davao City.<br>

 ## 🌐 Socials: